carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/google-build-namespaces.rst

 google-build-namespaces
 =======================

-"cert-dcl59-cpp" redirects here as an alias for this checker.
+"cert-dcl59-cpp" redirects here as an alias for this check.

 Finds anonymous namespaces in headers.